Data Management Plans

 Figshare offers several key advantages for data sharing:

 - Persistence - Figshare provides a unique persistent identifier, a DataCite Digital Object Identifier (DOI), for each published item and does not allow deletion of content.
-Figshare also backs up all public content using Chronopolis (Preservation Policy).
-Items will be maintained in Figshare for the life of the repository and for a minimum of 10 years (contact us at firstname.lastname@example.org for longer preservation).
+Figshare also backs up all public content using Chronopolis and Duracloud (Preservation Policy).
+Items will be maintained in Figshare for the life of the repository and for a minimum of 10 years (contact us at firstname.lastname@example.org if you require longer preservation).

 - Provenance - Figshare requires descriptive metadata for each item according to community standards and encourages documentation that provides comprehensive context for the data.
 Figshare endorses the FAIR principles for Findable, Accessible, Interoperable, and Reusable data.
 Each item in Figshare must include a machine-readable license describing how the data can be reused and funding sources, associated publications, and other references can also be included in the metadata.